ukncsc/lme/docs/chapter3-easy.md

 ## 3.1 Getting Started
-During the installation guide below you will see that the steps can either been carried out automatically using the [Easy method](chapter3-easy.md) or with finer control using the [Manual method](chapter3-manual.md).
+During the installation guide below you will see that the steps can been carried out automatically using the [Easy method](chapter3-easy.md).
 Commands are highlighted in grayboxes.

 You will need a linux box for this portion, **The deploy script is only tested on Ubuntu 18.04 Long Term Support (LTS).**